 Take the information you gleaned above and determine whether you have what you need to address the problem.
 For example,

 - If the per-ticket amount is lower in the new location, you’ll need to come up with ways to increase the amount of each sale.
-This leads to questions like: is the staff in the new location trained to upsell or cross-sell additional items?
+This conclusion can raise more constructive questions like: Is the staff in the new location trained to upsell or cross-sell additional items?
 Would temporarily moving some of your more experienced staff to the new location to train the newbies help?
-A different tactic might be to display impulse-buys near the register to encourage impromptu sales: Do you have enough inventory of these items and are they displayed effectively?
+A different tactic might be to display impulse buys near the register to encourage impromptu sales: Do you have enough inventory of these items, and are they displayed effectively?

 If you’re not able to spend enough time at the new location, make sure you have real-time access to your systems and progress at both locations.
-A mobile POS helps you maintain visibility into both locations—so you can spend more time where you’re most needed without skipping a beat.
+A mobile POS helps you maintain visibility into both locations—so you can spend more time where you’re most needed.
 If long lines are discouraging sales, you can also use your mobile device to line bust, or experiment with sidewalk sales or other mobile locations.

 5. Rally around the cause.

-If you reach the point when you think you have a good idea of what’s not working and an action plan on how to tackle it, it’s time to get your staff behind you.
+If you reach the point when you think you have a good idea of what’s not working and have the makings of an action plan on how to tackle it, it’s time to get your staff behind you.
 Make sure they understand their role in making the business a success.
 Ask top-performing staff to train others in customer service and upselling techniques, and make sure to motivate them periodically.
 For example, consider tracking who brings in the most sales and motivate them further with an extra perk or a piece of the action.
 Now that you have a second location, you need a team of people to help you make it a success.
 Don’t go it alone: Call and ask for our multi-location support.
 Related: 4 Employee Empowerment Strategies You Can Try Tomorrow [on-demand webinar]